-Breathe In: A Personal Prayer Retreat is geared for you to individually come to a space at HCC St. Charles Campus and spend an hour or more of uninterrupted communion with God.
+Breathe In: A Personal Prayer Retreat is geared for you to individually come to a space at HCC St. Charles Campus and spend uninterrupted communion with God.

 You can come once or as many times as you desire.

 Prayer Times begin Tuesday, March 14th and are listed below:

 - Room 104 off the Chapel

 - South Worship Center Upper and Lower Foyers